All Episodes

 Hi, Pamela.

-I was just curious about the Egyptian ruins and as far as the Centers for Spirituality.
+Daniel, I was just curious about the Egyptian ruins.

-I believe that what I'm doing with the ClinE, which I call based on Asclepios, who called Dream Incubation, that a lot of the programs that I developed I didn't develop the ones I just brought forth and put into action here and the experimental center that I have of the 8-step program was to create a way that dream incubation and that this bed works.
+I believe that what I'm doing with the Clinique, which I've called based on Asclepios, who called dream incubation, that a lot of the programs that I developed, I didn't develop, the ones I just brought forth and put into action here and the experimental center that I have of the 8-STEP program, was to create a way that dream incubation and that this bed works.

 It's not just a bed.

-Throughout the years, I've been out here 22 years since that happened, almost 23 years, it was a program.
+Throughout the years, I've been out here 22 years since that happened, almost 23 years.

 You know, there's no magic bullet.